114

 - Although transitions are more common than transversions, both kinds of mutations occur as a

-, both can result from chemical damage to DNA, and both have
+consequence of replication errors, both can result from chemical damage to DNA, and both have

 been implicated as causative factors in inherited genetic disease and cancer.